kaushaljaiswal-fpa/mcdonalds-fpa-portfolio/README.md

----
-title: "McDonald's: What Actually Made It More Profitable"
-author: "Kaushal Jaiswal"
-date: "Portfolio Project"
----

 # McDonald's: What Actually Made It More Profitable

 *A financial model and analysis built from McDonald's own public filings, looking at where its 2025 profit improvement actually came from, and what the business is worth.*